kamencesc/EAGLE-libraries/README.md

 ## scart.lbr

-* Includes a scart cable type connector for PCBs.
+* Layout for a scart cable connector (male)
+* Layout for a scart right angle, is the same as com-hirschmann but without support holes.
+You can draw the shape, is a 119mil width, can use a pair of holes.

 ## FDS.lbr

-* Includes a FDS data or SFC/SNES A/V male connector.
+* Includes a FDS data or SFC/SNES A/V male connector to a d-sub 15.